Kubb: Gotland

 Kubb was evidently unknown in Gotland in 1912, when a list of traditional Gotlandic games was drawn up, in conjunction with the Olympic Games (held in Stockholm that year).
 However, in 1931 a Gotlandic ethnologist, visiting the island of Fårö, just to the north of Gotland, recorded the earliest known use of the name "kubb" for this game, and it was played by residents of Gotland by at least the mid-20th century.

 In the 1980s it became a local craze, leading to the first local commercial manufacturing efforts in the late 1980s.
 In 1995 a tournament was initiated in Rone, Gotland — the Kubb World Championship — somewhat ironically titled, as it was at this time still a thoroughly local affair.
 However, within only a few years, mainland and international teams were coming to Gotland to compete, and a major Swedish manufacturer was selling Kubb sets; in the 2000s Kubb spread to several European countries, as well as the USA and Canada.
 Large kubb tournaments now occur throughout Europe and the United States of America.
 Belgium alone held over 50 tournaments in 2012.

 The Kubb World Championship takes place at the same time as "Medieval Week" in Visby (which has been "the island's main tourist magnet since the mid 1980s").
 Medieval Week also incorporated the playing of kubb, and this connection has likely motivated kubb's being marketed, both in the US and in Europe, with such unfounded appellations as "Viking Chess" and "Old Norse Viking outdoor game".

 United Kingdom

 UK Kubb, the national body for Kubb in the UK, was founded in 2006 by two enthusiasts, one of whom had learned the game when on holiday in Sweden.
 They organised a UK Kubb Championship which has been run annually since that time.
-The championship rules are adapted from those of the US National Championship rules.
+The championship rules are adapted from those of the US National Championship.